• Free shipping

 Freestanding wall or double construction

-A freestanding wall, built with at least 200 mm deep wooden or steel studs, is best insulated with SilentDirect Egg or SilentDirect Neo in the air gap.
+A freestanding wall, built with at least 200 mm deep wood or steel studs, is best insulated with SilentDirect Egg or SilentDirect Neo in the air gap.
 The construction should not be mechanically connected to the original wall.

-Solid boards
+Solid panels

 SilentDirect MLV